stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

 In modern software development practices, pipelines play a crucial role in automating and streamlining the process of building, testing, and deploying applications.
 This tutorial will guide you through creating a pipeline using pipeline-as-code concepts.
 We'll focus on GitHub as the provider and assume that you have a SAAP set up with pipeline-as-code capabilities.

-Now that we have complete all the pre-requisites to run this `pipelineRun`, we can continue by adding a pipeline to our application using `pipeline-as-code` approach.
+Now that we have completed all the prerequisites to run this `pipelineRun`, we can continue by adding a pipeline to our application using `pipeline-as-code` approach.

 ## Objectives